LOCK TABLESis not transaction-safe and implicitly commits any active transaction before attempting to lock the tables.

 Beginning a transaction (for example, with

-TABLES with respect to table locking and implicit
+UNLOCK TABLESwith respect to table locking and implicit commits.
+For example,

 Other statements that implicitly cause transactions to be committed do not release existing table locks.
 For a list of such statements, see Section 13.3.3, “Statements That Cause an Implicit Commit”.

 The correct way to use